• Skip to primary navigation

 • ×

-• Simple and Easy to Make: This recipe uses simple, basic ingredients, many of which you probably have in your kitchen already.
-Plus, you can have it ready to enjoy in 15 minutes or less.
+• Simple and Easy to Make: This homemade salsa recipe uses simple, basic ingredients, many of which you probably have in your kitchen already.
+Plus, there is no use for a blender or food processor and can be ready to enjoy in 15 minutes or less.

-• Healthy Ingredients: Like most Mexican salsas, this recipe uses fresh vegetables and ingredients that are nutritious and clean.
+• Healthy Ingredients: Like most Mexican salsas, this chunky salsa recipe uses fresh vegetables and ingredients that are nutritious and wholesome.

-• Great Texture and Versatile: A chunky saucy jalapeño salsa that’s amazing as a dip, topping, or side dish.
+• Great Texture and Versatile: A chunky and saucy tomato jalapeño salsa that's amazing as a dip, topping, or side dish.

 • Prepare it in Advance: Easily prepare it ahead of time and just reheat it when you are ready to use it.